Taming the Python Hydra: A Modern Dev Environment with uv

 - Bash: You’ll need a different mechanism, often involving manipulating the

-variable to run a function before the prompt is displayed.
-See the Bash documentation or community examples forpyenv/nodenv
+PROMPT_COMMANDvariable to run a function before the prompt is displayed.
+See the Bash documentation or community examples forpyenv/nodenv. - Fish: Uses functions triggered by changes to the

-).
+PWDvariable (e.g.,function --on-variable PWD my_hook).
 See the Fish documentation on event handlers.

 Consult the documentation for your specific shell.
 The uv documentation or community discussions might also provide guidance or ready-made snippets.